 The practice had a clear vision to deliver high quality care and promote good outcomes for patients.
-This was clear within their mission statement 'The Doctors, nurses and the whole team here at Davaar Medical Centre strive to deliver the highest quality health care.
-We are committed to looking after the health and well being of the community'.
+This was clear within their statement of purpose in which they highlight, high quality healthcare for all, safe and accessible environment and support all staff to reach their full potential.
 The practice had a strategy and supporting business plans which reflected the vision and values and were regularly monitored.